Tawi-Tawi: Etymology

-Province was named after its main island.
+The province was named after its main island, which at 580.5 km2 (224.1 sq mi) accounts for a little more than half the province's 1,087.40 km2 (419.85 sq mi) land area.
 Tawi-Tawi is the Sinama form of jawi-jawi, Malay for the banyan tree; the island is known for having an abundance of this tree.
 Early Spanish accounts give the name of the island as Tauitaui and Tavi-Tavi or Tavitavi.

 History

+Early history

-Evidence of human presence in Tawi-tawi was carbon-dated to be 6,810 BC to 3,190 BC, signifying one of the earliest known evidence of human presence in Southeast Asia.
+Evidence of human presence in Tawi-tawi was carbon-dated to be 6,810 BC to 3,190 B.C., signifying one of the earliest known evidence of human presence in Southeast Asia.
 The bones, jars, shells, and other artifacts and fossils were found in the Bolobok Rock Shelter Cave Archaeological Site, which has been declared as an Important Cultural Treasure by the government in 2017.

 Much of the Tawi-tawi area was the center of Sama culture and arts for hundreds of years.
 Some islands are sites of centuries-old traditional burial grounds featuring traditional Sama okil carvings of ancestors.

 In 1380, the first mosque in the Philippines, the Sheik Karimol Makhdum Mosque, was established by an Arab trader and missionary, Makhdum Karim.
 The area was heavily converted to Islam, especially when the Sultanate of Sulu in nearby Sulu province was founded.
 Although unlike the Tausug people, many Sama retained at least part of their ancient animist religions.